- What age do girls have to be to participate?

-After the Roundup events, the Registration forms are distributed to existing Leaders seeking new girls and any new adult volunteers who have signed up to become a Leader.
+After the round-up events, Registration Forms are distributed to existing Troop Leaders seeking new girls and any new adult volunteers who have signed up to become a Leader.
 This process could take 2-3 weeks.

 Any man or woman over the age of 18 who accepts the Girl Scout Promise can serve as a volunteer with Girl Scouts.

 - What’s required to become a Troop Leader?